School Psychology Careers

 School psychologists work in all types of schools, including public schools and private schools.
 They work with students of all ages, including students in elementary schools, high schools, colleges, universities, and technical schools.
 Some school psychologists might also work in day care centers, juvenile detention centers, and orphanages.

-What are the Education Requirements for a School Psychology Career?
+What Are the Education Requirements to Become a School Psychologist?

 |School Programs||Average Education Length||Choosing Online or Campus|